 Marriott CEO Arne Sorenson said: “Increasingly, people are looking for places that groups can stay, think about a family group, or think about a college reunion, or a bridesmaid weekend.”

-Airbnb remains popular amongst holiday makers and allows users to book short-term lodging in privately owned properties.
+Airbnb remains popular amongst holiday makers and allows users to book short-term accommodation in privately owned properties.

 When discussing why Marriott have decided to venture into the home-sharing market, Sorenson said Airbnb’s initial model didn’t suit the market they wanted to cater for.
 “Airbnb’s first generation of home-sharing was really about an extra bedroom, or a sofa, in somebody’s house, that is not the kind of experience that we want to deliver.
 Marriott has something now that is curated, which has service attributes to it, which has got design function to it, has got key delivery, so you end up with something curated with services more like a hotel platform.”